ParthaPRay/Papers/README.md

 ## High Quality Journals

 * Ray.
+P. P., “Generative AI and Medical Ethics: A Symbiotic Dance for the Future”, Journal of Oral and Maxillofacial Surgery, American Association of Oral and Maxillofacial Surgeons, 2023, ISSN: 1531-5053.
+(Science Citation Index) (IF: 1.9)

+* Ray.
 P. P., “ChatGPT and Forensic Science: A New Dawn of Investigation”, Forensic Science, Medicine and Pathology, Springer, 2023, ISSN: 1556-2891.
 (Science Citation Index) (IF: 1.8)

 * Ray.
 P. P., “Can GPT-4 Direct a New Horizon for Healthcare Academics, Scientific Writing and Research?”, Surgical Innovation, Sage, 2023, ISSN: 1553-3514.
 (Science Citation Index) (IF: 1.5)